Typescript Polymorphism with examples

 }

-Also, provide the Database connection mechanism for MongoDB.
-MongoDBConnection has connect() method implementation for MongoDB Database
+Similarly, let’s implement the connection mechanism for MongoDB - MongoDBConnection, which has connect() method implementation for MongoDB Database

 export class MongoDBConnection implements DatabaseConnection {